Fohdeesha/quanta-brocade/documentation/revert.md

 # Reverting To Stock Fastpath

 ## Introduction
-If for some reason after flashing over to Brocade you'd like to flash back to stock, that's now possible.
+If for some reason you'd like to flash back to garbage stock fartpath, that's now possible.
 You'll need the [Brocade Firmware Zip](http://brokeaid.com/files/Brocade-TI.zip) ```(zip updated: 2-14-2018)```  - the same one linked on the main flash page.

 The zip was recently amended with a new uboot file - you *must* have this version.
 In the ```Fastpath Revert``` folder there should be a file named ```ubootenv.bin```  - if you have ```uboot.bin``` instead, you have an old copy of the zip.